roncli/descent3launcher/README.md

 `server.options.game.setLevel` - The level of the mission set to start on.
 Default is 1.

-`server.options.game.setTeamname` - An array of 4 strings that correspond to the team names that will be displayed in game.
+`server.options.game.setTeamName` - An array of 4 strings that correspond to the team names that will be displayed in game.
 Default values are "Red", "Blue", "Green", or "Yellow".

 `server.options.game.statMsgs` - A boolean that determines whether to include random statistical messages for kills throughout the game.
 Default is true.